anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-classification-modeling/readme.md

   * Titanic usecase with the same variables
   * Y = B1*X1 + B2*X2 + .... + constant
   * Score = 1 / ( 1 + exp(-(Y)))
-  * The detailed coefficients are what make statisticians prefer it.
+  * The detailed coefficients are what makes statisticians prefer it.
   * ![Plot with 3 categories](images/log_reg_confusion_matrix.png)
   * ![Fischer Coefficients](images/log_reg_coefficients.png)
   * You still want to improve the model and not dismiss it as is, maybe the less significant embarked was the issue or maybe some other variables need to be included.